eladiocondori/net60-openapi/README.md

-# net60 minimal api with generated openAPI code
+# .NET 6 minimal API with generated openAPI code

-This repository contains net60 minimal api with generated code from OpenAPI spec.
+This repository contains [.NET 6 minimal API](https://dotnetcoretutorials.com/2021/07/16/building-minimal-apis-in-net-6/) project with generated code from OpenAPI spec.

+This project is used as a study to check the tooling around the .NET 6 minimalist approach combined with OpenAPI generated code and thus brings the usage a step closer to an actual enterprise level software.

 ## OpenAPI